yasinalperbingul/CSE3015-TermProject-/README.md

 -------------------------------------------------------------------
 This repo is built for design and implement a processor which supports instruction set: (AND, OR, ADD, LD, ST, ANDI, ORI, ADDI, XOR, XORI, JUMP, BEQ, BGT, BLT, BGE, BLE).

-   •Processor will have 18 bits address width and 18 bits data width.
+  • Processor will have 18 bits address width and 18 bits data width.
 Processor will have 5 parts as follows.
 Register File will hold register values and signal to write into any register.
 There will be 16 registers in processor.

  • Instruction Memory will be a read-only memory and instructions will be stored in this component.
 If the current instruction is not one of the J,BR;